 - When the oil is hot, add the pork rind.
-Enough rind so that you can move it around.
-Too much is a bad idea.
+Only add enough rind so that you can still move it around as it cooks.
+Adding too much is a bad idea.
 Take it slowly.

-- It will spit violently.
-Stand back, or cover with a plate of frying guard.
+- Be careful, the rind will spit violently.
+Stand well back, or cover with a plate or a frying guard.

-- At this point, the rind starts to cook.
-It will also stick together.
-This is a pain. try to separate the pieces.
-You don't want one large matted block. you want individual pieces that can be moved and flipped for even cooking.
+- At this point, the rind will start to cook.
+It will also start to stick together.
+This is a bit of a pain.
+Try to separate the pieces from one another.
+You don't want one large matted block.
+You want individual pieces that can be moved and flipped for even cooking.

 - After a short while, things start to calm down.
-Keep things moving.
+Remember to keep things moving.
 You want to cook the pieces evenly.

-- Turn the heat down or the cooked bits will burn and you will have to stop cooking, leaving some bits not done.
-Don't think that you will have solid pieces at this point.
+- Turn the heat down or the cooked bits will burn.
+Remember, if some parts are burnt, you will have to stop cooking, and that will leave some other parts not done.
+You will not have solid crunchy pieces at this point.
 If you pull one out and try it, it won't be hard because it's hot.
 It will be a bit chewy even if it's done.
-So, what you are looking for is all pieces are going golden in colour, with bubbles over MOST of them.
+So, the thing you e really looking for is that all of the pieces are turning golden in colour, with bubbles over MOST of them.
 You don't want any pieces that look like a golden version of the raw state or not golden at all.

-- Once done, take them out of the frying pan and put on to some kitchen towel to absorb the fat.
-Add some salt to taste while they are still warm and a bit oily so that the salt sticks to the crackling pieces.
+- Once the rind is cooked, take them out of the frying pan and put them onto some kitchen paper to absorb the excess fat.
+Now is the time to add some salt to taste.
+Adding salt at this point, while they are still warm and a bit oily means that the salt will stick to the cooked crackling pieces.

 - If you want to eat them straight away, wait for at least 10 mins for them to cool down.
 This will make the chewy bits harden and become crunchy.
 Even cooking is the hardest thing here, so don't worry if not every piece is perfect.